input-output-hk/prism-did-method-spec/w3c-spec/PRISM-method.md

     - `RemoveServiceAction`, the `serviceId` field MUST contain the `id` of the service to remove from the DID document
     - `UpdateServiceAction`:
         - the`serviceId` field MUST contain the `id` of the service to update
-        - it MUST NOT be the case that both, the `type` field is empty and the `service_endpoints` field contains an empty list.
+        - it MUST NOT be the case that both, the `type` field and `service_endpoint` field are empty.
 This is, at least one of this field MUST be correctly populated
         - the `type` field, if present, MUST follow the same rules of the `type` field of the `Service` message.
 The `type` represents the new type (if present) that will replace the existing one.
         - the `service_endpoints` field, if non empty, MUST conform the same rules as the `service_endpoint` field of the `Service` message